automadcms/automad-language-packs/README.md

 A collection of language packs for the Automad dashboard.

-This package replaces the internal language packs and will be the default collection if translations for the upcoming Automad version 2.
+This package replaces the internal language packs and will be the default collection of translations for the upcoming Automad version 2.

 > Note it is not possible to use the included language packs with Automad version 1!